BRitorto/Hackerman/README.md

 1) specify the assets folder.
   To do this you must go to Run --> Edit configurations --> Application --> Main class: DesktopLauncher , Working directory: 'path to game\assets'
 2) specify the output folder.
 File --> Project Structure --> Modules --> Paths --> Use module compile output path
+3) Right click on desktop/src --> Mark directory as --> Source Folder